 You may feel cramping right after the IUD is removed.
 Bleeding may also be irregular.
 Medicine and home care can help.

 After the procedure, the staff may talk to you about other methods of birth control if you do not want a pregnancy.
 You can leave once you are ready.

 It may take a few days for spotting to stop.
 Your period may be irregular as your body adjusts to the IUD removal.

 Call Your Doctor

-- Unexplained vaginal bleeding or unusual discharge from your vagina
+- Heavy bleeding or discharge from the vagina

 Office on Women's Health—US Department of Health and Human Services http://www.womenshealth.gov